-The momentum balance of the $b\bar{b}$ dijets defined as the ratio of the subleading jet to leading jet $p_T$, $x_J=p_{\rm T,2}/p_{\rm T,1}$.
-We demonstrate the calculated results of the normalised distributions of $x_{\rm J}$ in p+p and Pb+Pb collisions for $b\bar{b}$ dijets and their comparison with experimental data.
-The same as the selection of the CMS experiment, we set the minimum $p_T$ of the leading and the subleading jets to be $100$~GeV and $40$~GeV respectively.
-Further, the selection of $\vert \Delta \phi \vert > 2\pi/3$ has also been applied to require the jets are back-to-back in azimuthal opening angle both in p+p and A+A. A smearing treatment suggested by CMS has been performed to confront the experimental data shown in Fig.~\ref{fig:xj}.
-Noted that the p+p reference in experiment is obtained from each jet $p_{\rm T}$ data smeared by resolution parametrization at given centrality, we find our results are consistent with both p+p and Pb+Pb experimental measurement at $5.02$~TeV.
-The energy loss effect will suppress the distribution at larger $x_{\rm J}$ and enhance it at lower $x_{\rm J}$, therefore lead to the lower shift of the overall $x_{\rm J}$ distribution.
+The momentum balance of the $b\bar{b}$ dijets defined as the $p_{\rm T}$ ratio of the sub-leading jet to the leading jet: $x_J=p_{\rm T,2}/p_{\rm T,1}$.
+These two leading jets are required to be b-jets.
+We demonstrate the simulation results of the normalized distributions of $x_{\rm J}$ in p+p and Pb+Pb collisions for $b\bar{b}$ dijets to compare with experimental data.
+As the same selection with the CMS experiment, we set the minimum $p_{\rm T}$ cut of the leading and the sub-leading jets to be $100$~GeV and $40$~GeV respectively.
+Further, the selection of $\vert \Delta \phi \vert > 2\pi/3$ has also been applied to require the opening angle of the two jets are back-to-back in azimuthal both in p+p and A+A collisions.
+A same smearing treatment suggested by CMS has been performed to confront with the CMS data shown in Fig.~\ref{fig:xj}.
+Noted that the p+p reference in experiment is obtained from each jet $p_{\rm T}$ data smeared by resolution parametrization at given centrality, we find our results are in consistent with both p+p and Pb+Pb experimental measurement at $5.02$~TeV.
+The energy loss effect will suppress the distribution at larger $x_{\rm J}$ region and enhance it at lower $x_{\rm J}$.
+It therefore lead to a lower shift of the overall $x_{\rm J}$ distribution.
 We note that the shift of the A+A $x_{\rm J}$ distribution relative to p+p reference is quite visible in central collisions shown in the left plots.
-Much smaller shift is observed at $10-30\%$ Pb+Pb collision shown in the bottom panel of the Fig.~\ref{fig:xj}, suggesting smaller energy loss suffered in collisions at larger centrality which is consistence with the case in dijets~\cite{Sirunyan:2018jju}.
+Much smaller shift is observed at $10-30\%$ Pb+Pb collision shown in the bottom panel of the Fig.~\ref{fig:xj}, suggesting smaller energy loss suffered in more peripheral collisions which is in consistent with the case in dijets~\cite{Sirunyan:2018jju}.